 Available throughout the site visit.

-The value is stored indefinitely in the brower's local storage.
+The value is stored indefinitely in the client device's local storage.

 When creating or editing elements, you can save and build to your active library.
 This immediately saves your change to your library and executes a build.
 The status of the build is displayed.
 You can also create a new library from the Active Library drop down.